vortext/esther/README.md

 The vibes were mostly inspired by "but what if [Her](https://en.wikipedia.org/wiki/Her_(film)) was a movie about a tablet rather than an AirPod".
 Voice, although possible, is not yet a goal.
 Solving consciousness is but I'll save my philosophy for never.
 The name is basically because I really like the video game (alternatively: walking simulator) [Dear Esther](https://en.wikipedia.org/wiki/Dear_Esther).
 Also I like the name in a "if I meet someone with that name I will think their name is pretty" kind of way.
 It also works in Dutch and English, and since I'm Dutch that is convenient.
+I am also seriously obsessed by the HBO TV-series WestWorld "but we're not there yet".

 Anyway, eventually I set out to do the following: